shreya21p/prizm/README.md

 - **Source-signal check** — a sourcing indicator (well-supported / contested / no credible source), not a fabricated confidence score
 - **Safe phrasing rewrite** — a second-pass suggestion engineered to reduce variance across segments while preserving intent
 - **Editable persona set** — default segments are India-representative (geography, age, occupation, one psychographic marker each); swappable per use case
-- **Built-in ethical disclaimer** — *"This tool helps you understand impact, not avoid accountability"* is shown on every analysis, by design

 ---